Parks and Recreation

 Overview

 Waterworks Park is a 1.48-acre park located between 7th and 8th streets and Liberty and Washington streets, just west of downtown.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 Waterworks is a neighborhood park that gives a pleasant space to enjoy the outdoors near downtown.
 There are large trees providing an attractive canopy and plenty of shade.
-The park contains picnic tables, a small play area, benches and an asphalt path connection between the two streets.
+There are small garden beds on each edge of the park, and a larger garden in the middle featuring many native plants.
+The park contains picnic tables, a small play area, benches and an asphalt path running through the park between the two streets.
+These paths receive winter snow clearing.

 Amenities